Circuit Mechanisms for Spatial Relation Generation in Diffusion Transformers: Relation circuits in T5-DiT

-\paragraph{Control relational object generation} To causally test the hypothesis that relation information is encoded in specific object tokens within the T5 embedding, we performed targeted vector arithmetic on the 4096-d prompt embedding for a shape token (e.g., "square").
-Starting from the original embedding of object2, (e.g. $V^*_{\text{square}}$ in prompt "blue circle is to the lower left of red square"), we subtracted the learned factor vector for the original relation (e.g., $V_{\text{lower left}}$) and added a scaled vector for an alternative relation (e.g., $2V_{\text{lower right}}$ or $2V_{\text{upper right}}$).

-As shown in Fig.~\ref{fig:causal2}\textbf{B}, this manipulation systematically shifts the generated object positions to match the new relational configuration, while leaving object identities (color and shape) largely intact.
-This provides direct causal evidence that relational geometry is embedded in the contextual representation of the \texttt{shape2} token, and that simple linear operations in this space can reconfigure spatial relations in generated images.
+\paragraph{Causal evidence for relation encoding in object tokens} Building on the observation that relational information is embedded in the contextual representation of \texttt{shape2}, we directly manipulated the T5 embedding to test its effect on generation.
+Specifically, we performed targeted vector arithmetic in the 4096-dimensional prompt embedding space: for the embedding of \texttt{shape2} (e.g., $V^*_{\text{square}}$ in the prompt "\textit{blue circle is to the lower left of red square}"), we subtracted the factor vector corresponding to the original relation (e.g., $V_{\text{lower left}}$) and added a scaled vector for an alternative relation (e.g., $3V_{\text{lower right}}$ or $3V_{\text{upper right}}$).
+As illustrated in Fig.~\ref{fig:causal2}\textbf{C}, this manipulation consistently shifts the generated object positions to reflect the new relation, while preserving object shape and color.
+These results provide direct, causal evidence that spatial relational geometry is encoded within the embedding of \texttt{shape2}, and that simple linear operations on this embedding suffice to control spatial relationships in generated images.